SpaceG/spaceg.github.io/_posts/2015-03-24-user-is-not-in-the-sudoers-file-this-incident-will-be-reported.markdown

 (5.)
 Enter the : key (colon) and then type <code>“wq”</code> followed by the Return key to save changes and <code> exit vi</code>

+or do you can find the file in the phat etc/sudoers

 <blockquote>
 	"Open Terminal and learn to Fly with your Machine!"
 </blockquote>